Thermo-Calc 2017b is scheduled for release late fall 2017. The release includes many exciting upgrades and new features, such as:

 New and Updated Databases:

 Thermo-Calc 2017b includes several new databases.
-TCNOB1 is a noble metal alloys database being offered for the first time this release.
+TCNOBL1 is a noble metal alloys database being offered for the first time this release.

 We will also be offering two new titanium databases.
 TCTI1 is a brand new Titanium database, covering both Ti and TiAl alloys, and has been developed by TCS AB in collaboration with a project with industrial partners.
 MOBTI2 is the second edition of the titanium mobility database and will be compatible with TCTI1.

-The 2017b release includes updates to three other databases: the aluminium database TCAL5 and the general alloys databases SSOL6.1 and SSUB6.
+The 2017b release includes updates to two other databases: the aluminium database TCAL5 and the general alloys database and SSUB6, as well as an upgrade to TCHEA2.1.

 New Features in the Diffusion Module (DICTRA): The graphical mode version of DICTRA, known as the Diffusion module, includes several new features that extend the functionality and flexibility of the program and make it more user friendly.